Sunmeng1997/FastPR/README.md

 # FastPR
-The code is being sorted out and will be released before February 2023
+The code is being sorted out and will be released as soon as possible